 By Melissa Burnor

-For Melissa Burnor’s complete interview with Jay Yockey while he was still in Boston, please see the April 17, 2013, edition of The Advance.
+For Melissa Burnor’s complete story, please see the May 15, 2013, edition of The ADVANCE.